endeavorcomm/le-cms/setup-cert-mgmt-system.md

     Now try logging into the machine, with:   "ssh 'certbot@remote-ip-address'" and check to make sure that only the key(s) you wanted were added.

-then try connecting to the remote server
+Then try connecting to the remote server

-    ssh 'certbot@remote-ip'
+    ssh 'certbot@remote-ip-address'

-enter the certbot user's password and you should be logged in (you may not need to enter password) now type exit to close the session then connect again, and you shouldn't be prompted for the password this time
+Enter the certbot user's password and you should be logged in (this may not be needed) Now type exit to close the session
+Then connect again, and you shouldn't be prompted for the password this time

-### when doing ssh 'certbot@remote-ip' and you get something like
+When doing ssh 'certbot@remote-ip-address' and you get something like

     The authenticity of host 'hostname (remote-ip-address)' can't be established.
     ECDSA key fingerprint is SHA256:lrnbFX161VYPM+Q2OvSIWBf1Um1GKUWirSloWKrXbYE.